Delegation

-Delegation is widely accepted as an essential element of effective management.
-The ability to delegate is a critical skill in managing effectively.
-There are a number of factors that facilitate effective delegation by managers, including "Recognising and respecting others’ capabilities; evaluating tasks and communicating how they fit in the big picture; matching people and assignments; providing support and encouragement; tolerating ambiguity and uncertainty; interpreting failure as a key to learning".
-With organisations being such complex and dynamic entities, the success of objectives relies heavily on how effectively tasks and responsibilities can be delegated.
+Delegation is widely accepted as an essential of effective management.
+The ability to delegate is a critical skill for effective management.
+Several factors facilitate effective delegation, including "Recognising and respecting others’ capabilities; evaluating tasks and communicating how they fit in the big picture; matching people and assignments; providing support and encouragement; tolerating ambiguity and uncertainty; interpreting failure as a key to learning".
+As organisations are complex and dynamic, achieving objectives depends heavily on how effectively tasks and responsibilities are delegated.

 Process

 According to Dr. Kanthi Wijesinghe, Senior Lecturer at the National Institute of Education, "Delegation begins when the manager passes on some of their responsibilities to a subordinate.
 Responsibility is the work assigned to an individual."
 Delegation is strongly dependent on a supervisor's ability to communicate, motivate, and understand individual preferences and differences.
 The process of delegation involves ensuring that a task and appropriate employee have been selected.
 The process of delegation requires "preparation, initiation, implementation, and closure".
 While a manager can delegate authority for a task, the ultimate responsibility is not transferred.
 This means that delegation involves a process of sharing, which may include "authority, power, influence, information, knowledge, or risk".
 This builds trust and morale between managers and subordinates.
 The internal and external environment of an organisation is often characterised by many interfering factors.
 Some of these include "too much urgency, inexperience, and lack of trust".
 In order to minimise the effect of these factors, a clear delegation protocol should be developed and followed within an organisation.

 The process of delegation does not always follow a set structure, however, some aspects which are typically involved are: